Print this topic

 Eat well

-Eating well together with keeping active can stop MAFLD from getting worse.
-There's no special diet you should follow but the Mediterranean diet may help.
-Although this diet was not created for people with fatty liver disease, it includes the kinds of foods that can help reduce the fat in your liver.
+Eating well together with keeping active can stop MASLD from getting worse.
+There is no special diet you should follow but the Mediterranean diet may help.
+This diet was not specifically created for people with fatty liver disease.
+But it includes the kinds of foods that can help reduce the fat in your liver.

 Enjoy a cup of coffee

 Coffee is good for liver health.
-Regularly drinking moderate amounts of coffee (three to five cups a day) can slow the progression of liver disease such as fatty liver in some people.
-Drinking coffee may also prevent liver cancer and lower your risk of other liver conditions such as fibrosis (scar tissue) and cirrhosis.
+Regularly drinking moderate amounts of coffee (3 to 5 cups a day) can slow the progression of liver disease such as fatty liver in some people.
+Drinking coffee may also prevent liver cancer.
+And it may lower your risk of other liver conditions such as fibrosis (scar tissue) and cirrhosis.

 These benefits of coffee have been found in various types of coffee including filtered, instant and espresso.